Winnipeg Falcons

 The Winnipeg Falcons were a senior men's amateur ice hockey team based in Winnipeg, Manitoba.
 The Winnipeg Falcons won the 1920 Allan Cup.
 That team went on to represent Canada in the 1920 Olympic games held in Antwerp, Belgium.
 There the Falcons, soundly beating all their opponents, won for Canada the first Olympic gold medal in ice hockey.

-The Winnipeg Falcons hockey team was founded in 1911 with a roster made almost entirely of Icelandic Canadians players who had not been able to join other Winnipeg teams due to ethnic prejudice.
+The Winnipeg Falcons hockey team was founded in 1911 with a roster made almost entirely of Icelandic Canadian players who had not been able to join other Winnipeg teams due to ethnic prejudice.
 In their first season, 1911–1912, they finished at the bottom of their league.
 The next year, Konnie Johannesson and Frank Fredrickson joined the team.
 That team turned out to be a winner in the league.

 Early history

 The early roots of the Winnipeg Falcons can be traced back to the Icelandic Athletic Club which was formed in 1898.
 The club consisted of a two team league called the Icelandic Athletic Club (IAC) and the Vikings.
 In 1908, the two teams agreed to become one team.
 The Winnipeg Falcons had been excluded from the city league because of their racial origin.
 Almost all of the Falcons' players were of Icelandic descent and the falcon is Iceland's national bird.

-During the 1910-11 season, the Falcons became part of a new senior league.
+During the 1910–11 season, the Falcons became part of a new senior league.
 Other clubs in the league would include the Kenora Thistles, Brandon Wheat City and Winnipeg AAA.
-In 1913-14, the Falcons became part of the Independent Hockey League, joining the Strathconas from Winnipeg and teams from Selkirk and Portage la Prairie.
+In 1913–14, the Falcons became part of the Independent Hockey League, joining the Strathconas from Winnipeg and teams from Selkirk and Portage la Prairie.
 The Falcons finished the season with 4 wins and 8 losses.
 During the following season, the Falcons beat Portage by a score of 4–3 to become league champions.

 During the First World War, seven of the eight Falcons players enlisted to serve and went overseas.
 Two players — Frank Thorsteinson and George Cumbers — died in the war.
 The other five returned to Winnipeg after the war in 1919 and reassembled the team.